tudoroscoiu/issue-classification-bot/README.md

   - `lingering-mode`: if the bot should send email notifications when lingering issues have been identified in the repository (by setting `when-to-send` to "lingering" or "all"), choose between:
     * "creation-date": if the bot should determine whether an issue is lingering or not based on the creation date of the issue
     * "last-modified": if the bot should determine whether an issue is lingering or not based on the last date when the issue has been modified (either by posting a comment, assigning a label, or any other kind of modification)
+  - `feature-under-development`: if the bot should send email notifications when the feature under development has been mentioned in the issue (by setting `when-to-send` to "feature" or "all"), choose the keyword for the feature under development, specified as a *string*. <br> If this keyword is present in the description of the issue, or if a label added to the issue (using `/tdbot label <label>`) matches the feature under development keyword, the bot will send email notifications about its presence in the issue.
   - `recipients`: the list of email addresses of contributors that should receive email notifications, specified as a *list of strings*: \["emailAddress1", "emailAddress2", ...]
   - `email-body-template`: The template strings used for the body of the bot-generated emails
     * `label`: email body template (*string*) for email notifications about labels<br>